Awards for Excellence in Learning, Teaching and Supervision Policy

 NOMINATION AND SELECTION PROCEDURE

 The Career Achievement Award is given at the discretion of the President.
-The following procedure applies to the nomination and selection of the remaining five categories of awards.
+The Learning and Teaching Committee, at its discretion, nominate potential recipients of the Award for Initiatives that Enhance Learning and Teaching.
+The following procedure applies to the nomination and selection of the remaining three categories of awards.

 1. Student, HDR Candidate and Staff Nominations

 Annually, the Learning and Teaching Committee will appoint an administrator to oversee the nomination procedure.
-The Administrator will call for invitations to nominate a staff or faculty member, or an HDR supervisor for one of the awards.
+The Administrator will call for invitations from students, HDR candidates and staff to nominate a staff or faculty member, or an HDR supervisor for one of the awards.

 2. Accepting a Nomination

-Peer endorsement are vital for sub-committee considerations.
+Peer endorsements are vital for Sub-Committee considerations.
 Eligible nominees are encouraged to provide a written peer endorsement of their nomination.
-‘Peers’ may include upline manager, direct reports or colleagues.
-For the Awards for Initiatives that Enhance Learning and Teaching, peers may include a suitably qualified external person.
+‘Peers’ should include the nominee’s upline manager, and may also include direct reports or colleagues.

 Student and HDR Candidate Feedback and Learning